Evangelical Church of Egypt (Synod of the Nile): Worship and Liturgy

+Revival and Worship Culture

+In 2025, a widely viewed service at Kasr El Dobara Evangelical Church featured a sermon by Rev. Dr. Sameh Maurice that called the church to national repentance and spiritual awakening.
+The service included poetic worship, communal intercession, and a concluding hymn in a Coptic-Middle Eastern tone, reflecting the church’s unique liturgical identity.
+The event was broadcast on Alkarma TV and became a symbol of Eastern Protestant revival in Egypt.

+The sermon emphasized themes of spiritual urgency, national intercession, and the restoration of joy, peace, and authority through prayer.
+Maurice’s message, delivered with tears and trembling voice, called the church to awaken from spiritual sleep and reclaim its divine calling.
+The congregation responded with communal prayer, emotional worship, and a renewed commitment to the Reformed Coptic Rite.

+This service is considered a defining moment in the modern history of the Evangelical Church of Egypt, showcasing its blend of Reformed theology and Coptic spirituality.

 These Evangelical Christians operate in a context far different from North America.
 Between 88 and 90 percent of Egyptians are Muslim.
 Of the 10-12% who are Christian, over 90-92 percent are Coptic Orthodox.
 The 8-10 percent of non-Orthodox Christians include Catholics and several Protestant groups.
 However, a steady trickle of Orthodox and Catholic Copts are joining the Evangelicals because they are seen as (among other things) less laden with heavy ritual, more generous with welfare and more flexible over marriage and divorce.

 The church is a member of the World Communion of Reformed Churches, Middle East Council of Churches, and the Egypt Council of Churches, which formed in February, 2013.

 A partner church is the Church of Scotland.

-Among others, the Gustav-Adolf-Werk (GAW) as the Evangelical Church in Germany Diaspora agency actively supports persecuted Protestant Christians in Egypt with aid projects.
+Among others, the Gustav-Adolf-Werk (GAW) as the Protestant Church in Germany Diaspora agency actively supports persecuted Protestant Christians in Egypt with aid projects.

 The church currently claims to own property held by the Anglican Diocese of Egypt.

 Evangelical Christians belonging to this group form a tight-knit community where everybody knows everybody and share common rituals like serving as "Beit Feel" in Beit El-Salam in Agami and, more recently, going to Kasr El Dobara Evangelical Church's hip camps known as Wadi Sports Camps.
 The early evangelicals played a role in Egypt's education and this was documented in Paul Sedra's book: From Mission to Modernity.
 The biggest evangelical church in Egypt is Kasr El Dobara Evangelical Church (KDEC).
 The most famous Evangelical choir in Egypt is "The Better Life Team."
-There are lesser known teams that include: The Praise Team, among others.
-Fun fact: Rafiq Habib, the son of the former head of the Synod, Samuel Habib, was the Vice President of the Muslim Brotherhood's Freedom and Justice Party.
+Rafiq Habib, the son of the former head of the Synod, Samuel Habib, was the Vice President of the Muslim Brotherhood's Freedom and Justice Party.

+Education

 The Synod owns 4 schools in Egypt: Ramses College, New Ramses College, British Ramses College and Al Salam school in Assiut (formerly known as Presley Memorial Institute, founded by former American Evangelical missionaries).
 The sons and daughters of the Egyptian Evangelical community tend to attend these schools.